salman4ll/salman4ll/README.md

 About Me
 -------------
 * 🌍  I'm based in Bogor, Indonesia
+* 💼  Profession: Frontend Developer
 * ✉️  You can contact me at [sfarisi0101@gmail.com](mailto:sfarisi0101@gmail.com)
-* 🧠  I'm learning Nextjs, ExpressJs.

 Available Projects
 -------------